 Paul first mentions the dangers of Gnosticism, which promotes salvation through a secret or hidden knowledge for a few initiated elite people, but which denies that Christ is fully God yet fully Man.
 He further highlights the problem of Legalism, which insists that good works are added as an additional requirement for salvation, rather than recognising that Christ's finished work at Calvary is sufficient.

-When we are carnal and fleshly-minded and engaging in unacceptable heretical practices we are NOT abiding in Christ, nor are we growing in our Christian life.
+When we are carnal, fleshly minded, and engaging in unacceptable heretical practices, we are NOT abiding in Christ, nor are we growing in our Christian life.
 We are NOT holding fast to our living Head and are stunted in our spiritual growth.
-When Christians allow themselves to be sucked into unbiblical teachings, false doctrines and humanistic philosophies we become unfruitful and lose the heavenly reward that awaits all those that live a godly life in Christ Jesus.
+When Christians allow themselves to be sucked into unbiblical teachings, false doctrines, and humanistic philosophies, we become unfruitful and lose the heavenly reward that awaits all those that live a godly life in Christ Jesus.

-Thank You Father for the wonderful truths that are clearly revealed for us in Your word.
-Thank You for the many warnings against the false teachings and destructive philosophies that can ruin our testimony, stunt our spiritual growth and render our lives as fruitless.
-I pray that I may abide in Christ and He in me and that by Your grace I will mature in the faith and produce much fruit for Your praise and glory – and not me only Lord but may all those who have been called by Your name bear much fruit for Your greater praise and glory – this I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the wonderful truths that are clearly revealed in Your Word.
+Thank You for the many warnings against the false teachings and destructive philosophies that can ruin my testimony, stunt my spiritual growth, and render my life as fruitless.
+Give me wisdom to discern if someone's teaching is truly coming from You, as You are the only true source of nourishment for the Body of Christ.
+I pray that I may abide in Christ and He in me, and that by Your grace I will mature in the faith and produce much fruit for Your praise and glory, and not only me, but may all those who have been called by Your name, bear much fruit for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.